 - overall costs of health inequalities PDF

-In February 2020 The Institute will publish with The Health Foundation: 'Health Equity in England: The Marmot Review 10 Years On', to examine progress in addressing health inequalities in England and to propose recommendations for future action.
+In February 2020 The Institute published with The Health Foundation: 'Health Equity in England: The Marmot Review 10 Years On', to examine progress in addressing health inequalities in England and to propose recommendations for future action.

 We feel it’s the right time for the social determinants of health approach to become the foundation of global and local health policy.
 We've made significant in-roads, as we see politicians of all major parties in England, and practioners from all over the world embrace our evidence and plans for action.
 You can help us to build our capacity to do more by supporting us.